-1.19 Should the Executive Director of the Mississippi Department of Environmental Quality declare an Air Pollution Emergency Episode, the permittee will be required to operate in accordance with the permittee's previously approved Emissions Reduction Schedule or, in the absence of an approved schedule, with the appropriate requirements specified in 11 Miss.
+1.19 Should the Executive Director of the Mississippi Department of Environmental Quality declare an "Air Pollution Emergency Episode", the permittee will be required to operate in accordance with either the permittee's prepared "Emission Control Action Program(s)" or, in the absence of a prepared Emission Control Action Program, the appropriate requirements and "Emission Reduction Objectives" specified in Regulation 11 Miss.
 Admin.
 Code Pt.
 2, Ch.
-3., "Regulations for the Prevention of Air Pollution Emergency Episodes" for the level of emergency declared.
+3. - "Regulations for the Prevention of Air Pollution Emergency Episodes" - for the level of emergency declared and the permittee's source of air contamination.